Baku–Batumi pipeline: Kerosene pipeline

 Together with oil developments in the Baku area, the need for construction of the oil pipeline from Baku to the Black Sea rose.
 In 1877–78, Herbert W. C. Tweddle, an American oil engineer and chemist, and Konstantin Bodisko, an official of the Russian Ministry of Finance, proposed four options for the Caspian–Black Sea oil pipelines.
 The pipeline proposal was also submitted by Russian mining engineer and industrialist Ivan Ilimov in 1878.
 In 1880, Dmitri Mendeleev proposed the construction of the Baku–Batum pipeline to ensure the transportation of Baku oil to the world market.

 The idea got momentum in 1883, after the opening of the South Caucasus Railway.
 In 1884, the chief engineer Vladimir Shukhov of engineering company Bari, Sytenko & Co. published a draft and estimate of the Baku–Batum oil pipeline.
 The pipeline technical project was later designed by Shukhov.
 In 1885, Ivan Ilimov established the Caspian and Black Sea Oil Pipeline company.
 The concession to establish the Society of the Caspian–Black Sea Oil Pipeline was granted to Ilimov in December 1887.
 However, the proposed financial scheme was not accepted and in 1891 the pipeline construction was postponed as premature.

 In 1886, a group of Baku industrialists asked for permission to construct their own Trans-Caucasian pipeline.
 The idea was backed by Azerbaijani industrialist Zeynalabdin Taghiyev who wrote a letter to Prince Alexander Mikhailovich Dondukov-Korsakov, the governor of the Caucasus.
 Local businessmen led by Aghabala Quliyev set up a joint-stock company for the pipeline construction.
 However, the government decision to proceed was adopted only in 1893.

 On 23 May 1896, the State Council of Russia adopted a decision to construct the pipeline along the Trans-Caucasian Railway and preparatory works started the same year.
 In the first stage, the Batum–Mikhailovo (Khashuri) section was constructed, which was finished in 1906.
+The pipeline was funded by Russian-Armenian oil tycoon Alexander Mantashev (then owner of A.I.
+Mantashev & Co., the third largest oil company in Baku by 1904).
 The official opening took place on 24 July 1907 in Tiflisi (Tbilisi).

 The first pipeline was a kerosene pipeline with a total length of 885 km and 16 pumping stations.
 The diameter of the pipeline was mainly 8 in, but some parts had a diameter of 10 in and 12 in.
 The pipes were produced at plants in Mariupol, Sosnovitsy, and Yekaterinoslav (now: Dnipro).
 The initial pipeline capacity was 980,000 tons of kerosene per annum.
 Pumping stations were equipped with plunger pumps of Worthington Corporation, driven by steam and diesel engines.
 The pipeline was the longest pipeline in the world at the time.

 After the Bolshevik Revolution, kerosene deliveries through the pipeline were relaunched in March 1921 and on 20 May 1921, the first delivery of kerosene arrived at Batum.
 After 1936 Batum was renamed to Batumi.
 In 1925, the kerosene pipeline was refitted as an oil pipeline.